Techtonica/curriculum/databases/database-migrations.md

 Make sure to not slow down the database for other users during a migration.
 Migrations on large tables can be slow, and when migrations are in-progress, any other changes to modify the table are blocked until the migration finishes.
 It is a good idea to apply migrations during a low-traffic time, so it is the least disruptive to users.

-Include SQL commands in a transaction only when it is detrimental for some commands to succeed and others to fail.
-Imagine you write two SQL statements to transfer money from one bank account to another.
-The first statement withdraws money from one account, and the next statement deposits money to another account.
-They should both be wrapped in a transaction, so that it is impossible for one statement to succeed and the other to fail.
-Statements that include updating a user's profile picture, and updating a user last active timestamp in a database are pretty unrelated, and shouldn't be wrapped in a transaction.
-Using transactions when they aren't needed adds unnecessary complexity to your SQL code, and also hurts performance.
+You should almost always use transactions in a migration.
+This is especially important when you are doing operations that add or remove columns from the table.

+Use transactions only when it's important that separate SQL commands succeed or fail as a unit.
+If you use transactions when they are not needed, it will add unnecessary complexity to your SQL code and hurt performance.

 ### Guided Practice
 Imagine you built a website to track user's physical activity.
 Information about each user is stored in a database table called *account*, and every time a new user signs up from the signup page, a new row is added to the table.